Campaign job criteria

 Quotation marks

 If the search value has spaces in it e.g. "New York" or "Business Analyst", then it is required to wrap the value in quotation marks.
-A criteria without the use of quotation marks such as city = New York will search for all jobs with a city of New and any jobs with an ATS uid of York
+A criterion without the use of quotation marks such as city = New York will search for all jobs with a city of New and any jobs with an ATS uid of York

 Inaccurate: city = New York